 SHB30215 – Certificate III in Make-Up

-This is available as either a 360 hour course which runs over 2 years.
-Students may be able to undertake a 240hr course
+This qualification is available as either a 360 hour course which runs over 2 years (available at SCCVC only) or a 240hr course over one year, usually following successful completion of the Salon Assistant course (at St Joseph TSC Hinchinbrook).

-Units towards this qualification may be available in the 120 hour Hair or Beauty Services course.
-Only this course is available at St Joseph TSC Hinchinbrook.
+Units towards this qualification may be available in a 120 hour Hair or Beauty Services course.
+Please discuss with the Trade Training/Skills Centre.

 Students are required to undertake the 360 hour course to possibly achieve the Certificate III in Make-up.
-Those completing 120 or 240 hour courses will achieve a Statement of Attainment towards Certificate III in Make-up.
+Depending on units of competency already achieved, students undertaking the 120 or 240 hour courses may achieve a Statement of Attainment towards Certificate III in Make-up.

 This is a Board Endorsed Course and therefore has no HSC examination